 - Winner in the National Science & Talent Search

 - Active participation in community service and volunteer programmes.

 - Work experience relevant to the course applied for (supporting document/s is/are required)

 - Key leadership positions in community organisations, sports and athletic clubs, etc (outside school)

 In addition, applicants may provide additional information on awards/honours.
 Applicants who wish to be considered under this scheme must provide details under the 'Discretionary Admissions' section of the online application form and follow up to submit the necessary supporting documents.

-Applicants who wished to be considered under the Discretionary Admission scheme for Medicine should apply under the Exceptional Individual Scheme by 25 March 2013.
+Applicants who wished to be considered under the Discretionary Admission scheme for Medicine should apply under the Exceptional Individual Scheme by 3rd week of March 2014.